 What happens if I have a pardon/record suspension and I get charged again?

 That will be unfortunate as your pardon/record suspension can be revoked.
 If you are convicted of an indictable offence (more serious offence), your pardon/record suspension ceases, and your past convictions will once again be on your criminal record.
 If you are convicted of a summary offence (less serious) or given a discharge, it will be dealt with on a case-by-case basis.
 So it is important proper submissions are made so that your pardon is not revoked.

 If I have more than one conviction, do I need more than one pardon/record suspension?

-No. You will require only one so long as the requisite waiting period of 5 or 10 years have passed for each of your convictions, and if you have met all of the other requirements, you can apply to have all of your convictions pardoned/suspended at the same time.
+No. You will require only one so long as the requisite waiting period of 5 or 10 years has passed for each of your convictions, and if you have met all of the other requirements, you can apply to have all of your convictions pardoned/suspended at the same time.

 What if my charges were withdrawn, stayed, dismissed, or I was acquitted?